Sujay-Pravin/ASK_CHEF.ai/README.md

 Contributions are welcome!
 Please feel free to **clone this repository** and unleash your creativity to make it even better.
 Let your ideas shine!

+## 📜 License

+This project is for educational and personal use.
+Modify and improve as you like!

 ## 🌐 Live Demo

 Visit the live application at: [https://Sujay-Pravin.github.io/ASK_CHEF.ai/](https://Sujay-Pravin.github.io/ASK_CHEF.ai/)